wjessop/wjessop/content/about/hire-me/december-2023-noom6g.md

 noindex: true
 ---

 I am Will Jessop, a programmer, sysadmin, and technical leader with a focus on Ruby on Rails performance, application scaling, and Postgres optimization.
+I am currently open to new contracts in all these areas.

 I am the current (now part time) CTO at Impactive where I tackled urgent scaling and re-architecting challenges, playing a key role in handling the traffic for the Biden campaign in 2020.
 This involved significantly optimizing Postgres database usage, introducing performance monitoring, and re-architecting systems for scalability.
 My efforts led to successful handling of peak traffic during the midterm elections in 2020 and then the mid-term elections in 2022 when we peaked at over 1000 req/s.